TRENDS AND MARKET OUTLOOK REPORTS

 This report includes verbatim insights into the practices that create clinical site start up efficiency, the causes of inefficiency, and new practices being undertaken in an effort to improve efficiency.
 To get multiple perspectives on the site start up process, ISR surveyed people with site start up responsibilities at sponsors and CROs as well as people working at clinical sites, such as clinical investigators and study coordinators.

 A Study Trends and Market Outlook report aims at providing our readers with a high-level view of the clinical development space.
-The data for this market research report comes from over 140 Phase I decision-makers who were surveyed to share their insights into where the Phase I market is now and where it’s expected to head over the next four years.
+The data for this market research report comes from 137 Phase I decision-makers who were surveyed to share their insights.

 Phase II/III Study Trends and Market Outlook (2018-2022)